Patrick3131/Vinder/README.md

 # Vinder

-Tinder clone with voice messages to experiment with SwiftUI.
+Tinder clone with voice messaging to experiment with SwiftUI.

-Using flux implementation for Swift.
+Using a flux implementation for Swift.

 - Firebase
-    - Firetore
+    - Firestore
     - Storage